Social Insurance Number

 How to Apply for a SIN

 The SIN is essential for accessing government services and benefits, and required to work in Canada.
-If you plan to work while in Canada, either as an on-campus or off-campus employee, or as a graduate teaching assistant, you must have a Social Insurance Number in order to receive payment for work in Canada.
-There is no fee to apply for a Social Insurance Number (SIN).
+If you plan to work while in Canada, either as an on-campus or off-campus employee, or as a graduate teaching assistant, you must have a SIN in order to receive payment for work in Canada.
+There is no fee to apply for a SIN.

 Dominion Public Building